aeonSolutions/PCB-Prototyping-Catalogue/README.md

 Is now publicly available

-- Revision 2.5 of the Smart Coffee Machine Add-on
+- Revision 2.5 of the DIY Smart Coffee Machine Add-on
-- Revision 2.0 of the Hot Solder Reflow Plate
+- Revision 2.0 of the DIY Hot Solder Reflow Plate

 Privately available (subscription / donation users)